 The bottom line for most companies advertising on job boards is to fill their vacancy.
 However, the ROI achieving this can be calculated with a cost-per-hire ratio.
 It may be difficult to determine this at the onset of choosing a job board and with no live and relevant data to analyse at this stage, we would recommend that you start with estimating a cost-per-application.
 A job board should be able to report the average number of applications they receive per vacancy.
 In some cases, you may be able to break this down to region or industry sector.

 OK, so you now have at least 3 -5 sites to choose from.
 You should be able to narrow down to 1 or 2 preferred suppliers by viewing your comparison document along with the cost-per-application figure and your budget.

-At this stage, you have now done all you can to finding the most appropriate and effective job board/s for your vacancy.
+At this stage, you have now done all you can to find the most appropriate and effective job board/s for your vacancy.
 The next big challenge is about to begin… making your advert perform and deliver!

-Categories that will help you with the next stage:
+Articles that will help you with the next stage:

 - SEO: How to Get Your Job Advert Higher in Job Board Search Results